go-goyave/goyave/v6_CHANGELOG.md

   - Added missing WithGroup method.
   - skip the log earlier if log level not enabled for better performance
   - slog.New now takes slog.Option variadic parameter.
 For now it's mostly for OpenTelemetry configuration.
+  - generic errwrap.Reason now always displayed as StructValue in logs (better support for rich logs in OpenTelemetry)
 - server:
   - New server take a *config.Base and options.
 Server doesn't auto load the configuration anymore.
   - added options for MaxHeaderValueCount and DisableClientPriority